GR130398/Gabriele_Ribolla_Projects/README.md

-# gabriele_ribolla_projects_iit
+# gabriele_ribolla_projects
-Recap of the folders in the repository
+Recap of the folders in this repository

 ## ball_and_beam_control [ENG] (team-work)
 ### Tools used